Frequently asked questions

 How can my JATC participate?

-If interested in VEEP, those affiliated with training centers can fill out the form here to let the Electrical Training Alliance know of their interest.
+If interested in VEEP, those affiliated with training centers can fill out the form at the link below to let the electrical training ALLIANCE know of their interest.